orgua/shepherd_v2_planning/docs/10_capes/concept_capes.md

 ## Hardware - PinOuts

-- PRUs seems to have 28 Pins accessable (PRU0 15, PRU1 13), with the current occupation
+- PRUs seems to have 28 Pins accessible (PRU0 15, PRU1 13), with the current occupation
     - 2Pin: target UART (on dedicated uart-pins)
     - 1Pin: target SWDCLK (seems to use normal gpio-fn, SWDIO on regular gpio/clkout2)
     - 4Pin: target GPIO